Creamy Chicken in White Sauce Recipe

 Frequently asked questions

 This chicken will keep in the fridge for 3 to 4 days.
-The sauce will get thicker as it cools which can be thinned with a little more milk.
+The sauce will get thicker as it cools and can be thinned with more milk.

 Absolutely, you can make it ahead of time.
 When you reheat it, add a little milk or water to help the sauce loosen up again.

-Absolutely, you can use chicken stock instead of wine as I have done in the video.
+Absolutely, you can use chicken stock instead of wine, as I did in the video.

 This is a very versatile dish and can pair with almost any veggies.
 Try sauteed green beans or asparagus, baked butternut squash, or carrots.
 You can even try a side of simple salad like celery, carrots, cabbage, etc.